kanan-kulkarni-702/kanank2/docs/Filemanager HL Application Document.md

 |24   |Inject a BFD fault|Admin can inject a BFD fault by selecting the ‘BFD Management’ menu and clicking on ‘Add new fault’ button.
 Admin should now be able to see a list of General users only which have one or more than one non tampered BFD files.
 Admin can select a General user from the list and folders would be displayed only if they contain non tampered BFD files.
 Admin should be able to select a BFD file, select a version (few tampering type cases only), and then be able to  select any one tampering type as mentioned below<br />1.
 File URL in Scalar DB (any version)<br />2.
 Age in Auditor. (latest version only)<br />3.
 File Hash in Scalar DB.<br />4.
 File Hash in Auditor<br />5.
 File replace on S3<br />6.
 Delete Age in Auditor (latest version only)<br />7.
 Delete Id in Auditor (latest version only)<br />An Auditor cannot inject any BFD fault.<br />A General user cannot inject any BFD fault.|
 |25   |Recover a BFD faulted file|Admin can recover a BFD fault from an admin menu which displays all BFD tampered files.<br />An Auditor cannot recover any BFD tampered file.<br />A General user cannot recover any BFD tamered file.||

+## User Roles and operations
+The File manager application has primarily three roles:<br />
+      **General User,**
+      **Auditor,**
+      **Admin,**
+The user can login to the system using any of the above three roles.
+Based on these roles, the file handling operations vary and the details are mentioned in the below table.
+**File Operations as per User Role**